cis-ds/course-site/content/notes/style-guide.markdown

 **Reindent lines** will add spacing to conditional expression blocks, multi-line functions, expressions which run over multiple lines, and piped operations.
 Again, it is not perfect but it does some of the formatting work for us.

+## `styler`

+[`styler`](http://styler.r-lib.org/) is a package that auto-formats R source code to adhere to the `tidyverse` formatting rules.
+You can re-style a snippet of code, an entire `.R/.Rmd` file, or a directory of `.R/.Rmd` files.

+See [the introduction](http://styler.r-lib.org/articles/introducing_styler.html) for examples of how to re-format code using this package.

 ## Exercise: style this code

 Here's a chunk of code from an exercise from a different class.
 It is formatted terribly, but as you can see it does work - the computer can interpret it.
 Use the style guide to clean it up and make it readable.